geoffreyreemer/log-analysis-automation/README.md

-# Log Analysis Automation
+# Daily Log Analysis Automation
-by Geoffrey Reemer

 This Python script automates the process of analyzing log files, summarizing errors using OpenAI, and sending an email report with the analyzed logs attached.
 It can be used to identify and track issues in applications without the need to manually sift through large log files.